pbissonho/koin.dart/website/docs/start/quickstart/test.md

 ## Declared dependencies

-We reuse the `koin-core` getting-started project, to use the koin module:
+We reuse the koin dart getting started example, to use the koin module:

 ```dart
 final helloModule = Module()